-14. What does it mean if there is a two-hour delay?
+What does it mean if there is a Two-Hour Delay?

-Mars Area School District asks that no student be dropped off at school prior to the delayed arrival time.
-Parents/guardians whose children attend alternative childcare programs are asked to notify the program of the Primary Center’s “modified” kindergarten schedule.
+Note: Mars Area School District asks that no student be dropped off at school prior to the delayed arrival time.
+Parents/guardians, whose children attend alternative childcare programs, are asked to notify the program of the District’s Two-Hour Delay Schedule.

 Severe weather and/or potentially dangerous road conditions that occur at or near the time of afternoon dismissal may require the delayed release of students.
 Students may be held at their individual school building until it is deemed safe for school buses to safely transport students home.
 If students are to be held at school, the District will make every attempt to contact parents/guardians via the District’s telephone/e-mail notification system.
 The District asks that parents/guardians please do not attempt to pick up students, as you may be risking your own safety on potentially dangerous roads.
 Students will be returned home as soon and as safely as possible.